7 Cozy DIY Indoor Dog Kennel Ideas

 Step-by-Step Instructions:

-2. Sand the Edges: Take your sandpaper and smooth out any rough edges.
-This is super important, especially if your dog is prone to giving their bowl a good chew.
-We wouldn’t want any splinters ruining their drinking experience.
+2. Sand the Surface: Take your sandpaper and smooth out any rough edges.
+This step is super important to avoid splinters.
+Your dog deserves a safe space, after all.

 Optional Add-ons/Variations: